dotCMS/core/tools/dotcms-cli/README.md

 The CLI needs a workspace to be able to pull and push content to a dotCMS instance.
 The workspace is basically a set of directories and files used to house and organize the different type of assets that can be managed by the CLI.
-And a marker file called `.dot-workspace.yml` that indicates the CLI that the current directory is a valid workspace.
+Additionally, a marker file called `.dot-workspace.yml` indicates to the CLI that the current directory is a valid workspace.
 In the following table you can see the different directories and files that conform a workspace.

 | File/Directory       | Type | Description             |